kantologist/multiagent-sac/Navigation/report.md

 # Project Report

 The goal of this project was to solve the banana navigation unity environment.
 The state space is continuous of 37 dimension with values between 0 and 1.
-The action space is discrete of having 4 possible integral values between o and 4 (inclusive).
+The action space is discrete of having 4 possible integral values between 0 and 4 (inclusive).
 The reward is either +1 for success and -1 for failure.

 ### Agent Design